graph-gophers/graphql-go/README.md

 The goal of this project is to provide full support of the [GraphQL draft specification](https://facebook.github.io/graphql/draft) with a set of idiomatic, easy to use Go packages.

-While still under heavy development (`internal` APIs are almost certainly subject to change), this library is safe for production use.
+While still under development (`internal` and `directives` APIs are almost certainly subject to change), this library is safe for production use.

 ## Features